 What is an "endpoint"?

-Will my university-owned desktop, laptop, or mobile endpoint need to be enrolled in management?
+Will my university-owned desktop and/or laptop need to be enrolled in endpoint management?

 Will I have any control over when my endpoint is updated/patched?